markdisler/Scouting-App/README.md

 ## Reflections

 This application works very well as a standalone tool.
-In the future, I'd be interested on getting a backend in place to "scout" as a team and have all of the data in one place.
+In the future, I'd be interested in getting a backend in place to "scout" as a team and have all of the data in one place.
 It's customizable, fast, and convenient and accomplishes the task that we wanted to simplify.